darkki/xddi/readme.md

 * -m, --mono       	output in monochrome (no colors)
 * -np, --nopath    	does not display network path
 * -nt, --nototals	does not display drive/memory totals (also boosts speed)
-* -nm, --nomemory  	does not display memory totals (also boosts speed)
+* -nm, --nomemory  	does not display memory totals (galso boosts speed)